Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - it has a decent dashboard for UI.
 6. Amazon cloud watch:

-   - provides metrics, logs, alarams for your infrastructure.
+   - provides metrics, logs, alarms for your infrastructure.
    - collects logs, metrics like number of users in a load balancer, eventsfrom most AWS services.
    - enables alarams based on metrics. like you can set alaram to see things are working as expected.
    - provides visualization capabilities for matrics. charts etc and you can make custom dashboards.